 1 children and protecting them.
-Sadly but certainly, the 2 history and current practice of Child Welfare in the lives of Indigenous children and families and communities have 3 failed to protect children and promote their best 4 5 interests.
+Sadly but certainly, the 2 history and current practice of Child Welfare in the lives 3 of Indigenous children and families and communities have 4 failed to protect children and promote their best 5 interests.
 And beyond this failure, the evidence before 6 this Inquiry makes clear that the practice of child 7 welfare not only fails to protect but actually causes 8 harm.

-9 ANCFSAO's members know which practices and 10 services will be effective in serving and protecting 11 Indigenous children, families and communities, and they've 12 identified approaches, and legal basis, and resources that 13 they believe would change the practice if Indigenous child 14 welfare from a source of risk and harm into a foundation 15 for intergenerational recovery and healing.
+ANCFSAO's members know which practices and services will be effective in serving and protecting Indigenous children, families and communities, and they've identified approaches, and legal basis, and resources that they believe would change the practice if Indigenous child welfare from a source of risk and harm into a foundation for intergenerational recovery and healing.

-16 This would not only stem the tide of loss 17 of our girls and women, for every girl or woman that we 18 have lost there are hundreds who suffer, who live 19 marginalized painful existence, and who do not enjoy the 20 comfort, safety, the conditions -- the pre-conditions to 21 thriving that are necessary for their safety and well-22 being.
+This would not only stem the tide of loss of our girls and women, for every girl or woman that we have lost there are hundreds who suffer, who live marginalized painful existence, and who do not enjoy the comfort, safety, the conditions - the pre-conditions to thriving that are necessary for their safety and wellbeing.

-23 So the transformation of the child welfare 24 system would not only -- and the child welfare practice 25 would not only stem the tide of loss but improve the lives of thousands, if not hundreds of thousands of people in this country, as well as posing -- raising the possibility of intergenerational healing.
+So the transformation of the child welfare system would not only -- and the child welfare practice would not only stem the tide of loss but improve the lives

+1 of thousands, if not hundreds of thousand s of people in 2 this country, as well as posing raising g the possibility 3 of intergenerational healing.